johanna-oncken/Marketing-Analytics-DWH/README.md

 **Goal:** Maximize revenue and drive sustainable, profitable growth.

-**Key finding:** While MOFU ROAS collapses below the profitability threshold by April, BOFU tells a different story: the closing machine still works.
-BOFU ROAS remains above 1.5x for most channels even in April, and BOFU CVR stabilizes at ~2.3% after an initial ramp-up — the problem is not conversion efficiency, but audience exhaustion further up the funnel.
+**Key finding:** While MOFU ROAS collapses below the profitability threshold by April, BOFU (last-touch attribution) tells a different story: the closing machine still works.
+BOFU CVR stabilizes at ~2.3% after an initial ramp-up — the problem is not conversion efficiency, but audience exhaustion further up the funnel.
 The 120-day LTV analysis confirms that three of five paid channels operate in the healthy 3–5x LTV:CAC band, with Google Search delivering the highest absolute lifetime value (€53.19) and Google Display the best efficiency ratio (3.43).

 **Monthly BOFU ROAS (Last-Touch Attribution, Paid Channels):**